 The management console is the starting point for managing all your items.
 Here, you will find buttons to manage all of your existing items, to create new items, and to make payments.

-From this page, you also set the manager name, manager email address, and time zone that are used for all of your items.
+From the console, you can also set the manager name, manager email address, and time zone that are used for all of your items.

 OpaVote pricing is available on the pricing page.
 If your item goes beyond the free limits, then you need to make a payment to increase the limits.